dballari/dualtone/readme.txt

 == Changelog ==

 = 0.9.4 =
+* remove some text from Demo section of README.md
 * remove getting started from README.md
 * made some string translatable
 * summarize description